-In 2016, 21.8% of residents travelled by train to work, which represents a 4.7% increase since 2011.
-The level of train patronage has risen dramatically in recent years in response to rising fuel costs.10 In 2014 North Sydney station had a daily through-put (in/out) of approximately 26,220 passengers.11 86% of the working population live outside of the LGA, with 48.3% of local workers using public transport as a method of travel.
+In 2006, $14.9\%^7$ of residents travelled by train to work, which represents a 0.5% decrease since 2001.
+However, the level of train patronage has risen more dramatically in recent years in response to rising fuel costs.
+In 2003 North Sydney station had a daily through put (in/out) of approximately 23,000 passengers.
+84.6% of the working population live outside of the LGA, the majority of which catch public transport to the LGA.